realA10001986/SID/README.md

 Keys 0-9 as well as OK (=ENTER) will now be registrered by the TCD as key presses.

-In order to remotely "hold" a key, press * followed by the key, for instance *1 (in order to toggle the TCD alarm).
-Note: Only keys 0-9 can be held.
+"Holding" a key on the TCD keypad is emulated by pressing * followed by the key, for instance *1 (in order to toggle the TCD alarm).
+Only keys 0-9 can be "held".

 Pressing # quits TCD keypad remote control mode.